JavaScript support is required to run this website properly.

 © Bartłomiej Okonek

-HDR local contrast boosts details clearing the fog, better that simple global contrast.
+HDR local contrast boosts details clearing the fog, better than simple global contrast.

 Pagodas near the Longmen Grottoes as seen from the other side of the river with 200 mm lens.
 It was a bit foggy, which completely spoiled the original photo.